qutip/qutip/qutip/nonmarkov/bofin/README.md

 ## Documentation

-The documentation HTML files can be found in `docs/build/html`.
-The main file is `index.html`.
+The documentation can be found at https://bofin-heom.readthedocs.io/en/main/ .

 To build the documentation locally, you will need `sphinx` and, `sphinx_rtd_theme`:
 ```